Managed Services Glossary

 Managed detection and response (MDR)

 A service where a dedicated security team monitors your environment around the clock, investigates alerts, confirms real incidents, and guides response.
-Most small and mid-sized businesses cannot staff a 24x7 security operation internally.
+Most small and mid-sized businesses cannot staff a 24×7 security operation internally.
 MDR provides the human judgment and continuous coverage that security tools alone cannot deliver, and produces the documented incident response that insurance carriers and regulators expect.
+This is the core of our Security Operations and Monitoring service.

 -